rajukum/powerbi-docs/powerbi-docs/admin/service-security-private-links.md

 The next step is to access Power BI privately, from the virtual machine you created in the previous step, using the following steps:

+1. From Azure portal, click on Private Endpoint created above(myPrivateEndpoint).
+2. From the left navigation select **DNS Configuration**, note down FQDN for api.analysis.windows.net.
+In my case it is 52d40f65ad6d48c3906f1ccf598612d4-api.privatelink.analysis.windows.net.
-1. In the Remote Desktop of myVM, open PowerShell.
+3. In the Remote Desktop of myVM, open PowerShell.
-2. Enter nslookup 52d40f65ad6d48c3906f1ccf598612d4-api.privatelink.analysis.windows.net.
+4. Enter nslookup 52d40f65ad6d48c3906f1ccf598612d4-api.privatelink.analysis.windows.net.
-3. You'll receive a message similar to this:
+5. You'll receive a message similar to this:

     ```
     Server:  UnKnown